StyleCity: Large-Scale 3D Urban Scenes Stylization: Introduction

 \section{Introduction}

 Large-scale urban digital twins, reconstructed from satellite and UAV imagery, are widely utilized in various domains such as video games, 3D city visualization, and virtual reality applications.
 In virtual production, the demand for visually appealing and unique representations of reconstructed meshes is high.
 Yet, simulating the visual appearance of virtual scenes—like the time simulation in Google Earth—often fails to produce truly impressive visuals.
 This shortfall is typically due to the extensive need for laborious material design and meticulous illumination setups for each instance.
-To address this challenge, we propose an automated system for textured mesh stylization in this work.
-It serves as a lightweight alternative for the re-styling of virtual scene appearances, utilizing 3D neural style transfer techniques.
+To achieve automatically re-styling scene appearances, we seek to utilize 3D neural style transfer techniques.